 When preparing for interviews, many beginning English teachers often ask us what the large English language schools are looking for in their teachers.

-Whether you’re considering teaching for any of the chain schools like Geos, Aeon, Nova, ECC, or the Jet Program, they are all looking for basically the same thing...
+Whether you’re considering teaching for any of the chain schools like Aeon, Nova Holdings, ECC, or the JET Program, they are all looking for basically the same thing...

 So what does this mean?
 It means they’re more concerned about the teacher being optimistic, bubbly, fun and dedicated than anything else.
 Knowing grammar, having top-crank writing skills and experience won’t help you as much as being fired-up about teaching English in Japan.

-If teaching skill were a pre-requisite for getting a job as an ESL teacher for large chain schools, they wouldn’t hire English teachers fresh out of college with little or no teaching experience.
+If ESL teaching experience were a prerequisite for getting a job as an ESL teacher for large chain schools, they wouldn’t hire English teachers fresh out of college with little or no teaching experience who major in music or political science.
 But they do.
 In fact, the bulk of the industry runs on them.

 So being cheerful during your interview is much more important than any demonstration of knowledge.
-In fact, acting like you’ve been there and done that is often received poorly by many recruiters.
+In fact, acting like you’ve been there and done that is often received poorly by many recruiters and English school owners.
+Especially school owners who have their curriculum set up and don't need nor want someone monkeying around with it.
 Click here for interview tips for English teachers.

 Another trait they like in English teachers is flexibility or openness.
 Why?
 Because their curriculums are generally fixed.
 They want English teachers who will teach their curriculums the way they want them taught.
 Not the way you want to or think it should be taught.
 Basically if you're looking to work for the big 4 or the JET Program don’t act like you want to reinvent the wheel when they interview you.